catalyst-cloud/catalystcloud-docs/source/tutorials/containers/deploying-a-hpc-slurm-cluster.rst

 .. _TOP500 supercomputers: https://top500.org/

 The following video outlines what you will learn in this tutorial.
-It shows a SLURM HPC cluster being deployed automatically by ElastiCluster on the Catalyst Cloud, a data set being uploaded, the cluster being scaled on demand from 2 to 10 nodes, the execution of an embarrassingly parallel job, the results being downloaded, and finally, the cluster being destroyed.
+It shows a SLURM HPC cluster being deployed automatically by ElastiCluster on Catalyst Cloud, a data set being uploaded, the cluster being scaled on demand from 2 to 10 nodes, the execution of an embarrassingly parallel job, the results being downloaded, and finally, the cluster being destroyed.